 💛 They sometimes find the big wide world too harsh and are affected by the news, violent films or anything sad.

 💛 They enjoy alone time to recharge and will often get lost in their own little world of books or creativity- somewhere they get to use their amazing imaginations.

 💛 It’s very important that they can be their true selves – they hate inauthenticity and will not pretend or cover up.

 💛 They have an excellent BS detector and will sniff out the truth at 10 paces.
 They value honesty greatly.
 They would rather know the truth even if it’s ugly.
 They often get into trouble for being a truth teller (because lots of people can’t handle the truth).

 💛 They value alone time and get peopled out.
 They appreciate duvet days and quiet time to recharge their batteries.

 💛They love nature and animals and will often find other children are drawn to them because their energy is big and strong.

 💛 They are incredibly curious and will think and care deeply.
 They will ask lots of questions and be life long learners.

 💛 They have busy brains that work quite quickly and they tend to live in their heads more than in their bodies.

 💛 They are high energy and busy (sometimes mistaken for having ADD or ADHD).
 Read this article I found about this which is truly fascinating.

 💛 They often have big meltdowns out of the blue (and seemingly for no apparent reason) but this is more about picking up on their environment and really deeply feeling that.

 💛 They are fiercely loyal as a friend and will love you forever.
 They are kind and forgiving.
 They have high tolerance levels which means they can be taken advantage of by less kind-hearted souls but when they are done, they are done.

 💛 They are more brave than they realise and because they like to be independent (no Mummy let me do it!) people often don’t realise how sensitive they are.

-If this is your child: Welcome!
+If this is you or your child: Welcome!

 You have found a place where somebody gets it.
 They can be tricky to parent if you don’t know what they need.
-I believe the key is to have strong boundaries which you set with empathy so you don’t compromise who they are or crush their wild spirit.
-You can read more about what they need in the second part of this blog post What does your strong-willed sensitive child need?
+I believe the key is to have strong boundaries which are set with empathy so you don’t compromise who they are or crush their wild spirit.
+And definitely no isolation or punishment because that will make them more angry.